neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 ### Session 3:
 **<ins>Milestone:</ins>  submit your project proposal with the motivation and ~3 questions that you are interested in studying.
 If possible, create a workflow diagram to show the different lines of inquiry and their connections.**

-* Working session (60 min) : You will work on identifying your questions and motivation, and rough plans for your project.
+* Working session (60 min) : You will work on identifying your questions and motivation, and rough plans for your project with your group.
 * Project Proposal presentation :
-  - You will present your 3 questions and the workflow diagram to your teammates.
+  - Each project group will present the selected 3 questions and the workflow diagram to the other project group within the pod.
   - When you select the questions, think of the following:
     - Is the question an extension of the current study?
     - Are there any other follow up papers that explored the question?
 You may need to do some more literature review!